P101010/My-Portfolio/content/projects.md

 ### F1 2021 – Visual Storyboard and Analytical Dashboard

 ![Formula1 Analysis Image](/images/Dashboard.png)
-- Crafted a data-driven story showcasing the season’s pivotal moments and dynamics, allowing audience to grasp complex factors such as race strategies, driver performance and points progression that contributed to the championship battle.
+- Crafted a data-driven story showcasing the season’s pivotal moments and dynamics, allowing audience to grasp complex factors such as race strategies, driver performance and points progression that contributed to the championship battle.#[Beyond the Finish Line](https://medium.com/@praneithranganath10/beyond-the-finish-line-exploring-the-numbers-and-stats-behind-the-epic-f1-2021-drivers-86389fcbb9f6)
 - Designed an interactive dashboard on Tableau featuring key insights into driver performance and championship progression.

 ### Health Centre Database and Datawarehouse for Analysis